kisanms/Live_Tracker/README.md

 - **Feb 23**
    - Finding solution how to compress the image with React-native manipulator
 - **Feb 24**
    - Image is now compressed
+   - Both manager and employee can share there images now

 ## 🎉 Features Implementation
 ### Admin Dashboard